Golden Boy (manga): Manga

 Written and illustrated by Tatsuya Egawa, Golden Boy was serialized in Shueisha's seinen manga magazine Super Jump from 1992 to 1997.
 Shueisha collected its chapters in ten tankōbon volumes, released from June 4, 1993, to January 9, 1998.
+Egawa initially planned to conclude the manga after the Kongouji story arc, coinciding with the third volume.
+However, its popularity in Super Jump led the editorial department to insist that he continue the series.
+Egawa agreed on the condition that he be given creative freedom for the remainder of the series, but its popularity waned due to his shift in tone and focus.
+By 1997, Golden Boy's popularity was waning, and Super Jump editors informed Egawa that the manga was to be canceled, giving him three chapters to end the story abruptly.
+Angered by the sudden cancellation, Egawa concluded the story abruptly on a cliffhanger and provided an author's note alongside the final chapter stating that he would likely "never draw for Super Jump again."

 A sequel to the manga, Golden Boy II – Sasurai no O-Benkyō Yarō: Geinō-kai Ōabare-hen (GOLDEN BOY II 〜さすらいのお勉強野郎 芸能界大暴れ編〜), was serialized in Business Jump from September 15, 2010, to May 18, 2011.
 Shueisha collected its chapters in two tankōbon volumes, released on February 18 and July 19, 2011.

-Volume list
+Volumes

-OVA
+Original video animation

 Adapted by Shueisha and KSS into an original video animation (OVA) series, Golden Boy was first released in Japan on VHS and later on laserdisc.
-Kintaro is voiced by Mitsuo Iwata (and Doug Smith in English).
 The closing theme is "Study A Go!
 Go!" by Golden Girls.
-The series was licensed in North America by ADV Films and was released on VHS in both subtitled and dubbed editions, later releasing on two DVD volumes on April 23 and June 18, 2002, and a complete series release on May 25, 2004.
+The series was licensed in North America by ADV Films, and was released on VHS, in both subtitled and dubbed editions, later releasing two DVD volumes on April 23 and June 18, 2002, and a complete series release on May 25, 2004.
 The license was later transferred to Media Blasters for a DVD release on November 6, 2007, and then Discotek Media for a DVD release on November 6, 2012.
+In August 2025, Discotek Media announced that it will release the series on Blu-ray.